baiXfeng/battle-city-remake/README.md

 ```

-build for Linux and macOS:
+Build for Linux and macOS:
 ```
 mkdir build
 cd build